ramyav97/multi-echo-fMRI-OHBM-2020/README.md

 ### Poster 1234: "Validating multi-echo fMRI analysis methods across a range of acquisitions"

-To access the poster, please click here.
+To access the poster, please click here. [a link](https://github.com/ramyav97/multi-echo-fMRI-OHBM-2020/blob/master/OHBMposter_RamyaVaradarajan.pdf)

 To access an audio clip narrating the poster and its contents, please click here.
 To access a full transcript of the audio narration, please click here.